 As a result, I was instantly interested in a Columbus Dispatch news article that shared the findings of a recent study shedding light on the impact of U.S. children who move to the home country of their deported parent.

-Having practiced deportation defense for over twenty years, I believe this study can help support claims of exceptional and extremely unusual hardship to your qualifying family members at immigration court or in inadmissibility waiver cases, I put together an Immigration LIVE video to explain its key points.
+Having practiced deportation defense for over twenty years, I believe this study can help support claims of exceptional and extremely unusual hardship to your qualifying family members at immigration court, I put together an Immigration LIVE video to explain its key points.

 This subject matter was the basis of a recent ten-month by Ohio State Professor Sarah Gallo, who lived in a small town in Mexico and followed the progress of various children, born in the U.S., attending elementary school abroad.